astronomer/docs/astro/log-in-to-astro.md

 ## Log in to the Astro CLI

-In the Astro CLI you can run a local Airflow environment, apply code changes, view logs for all Airflow components, create deployments, and modify environment variables.
+Using the Astro CLI you can [deploy code to Astro](deploy-code.md).
+You can also create and manage Deployments as you would in the Cloud UI.

 1. Install and configure the Astro CLI.
 See [Get started with the Astro CLI](https://docs.astronomer.io/astro/cli/get-started).